 It's not working.

-It was supposed to be a panacea.
+All of this magic, all this utopia, it was supposed to be a panacea.

 It's not working, and they're all happy.

-Investors will this week be bracing themselves for signs that the U.S. recovery is slowing as a slew of economic data on the world's largest economy is expected to paint a downbeat picture.
+And from the Financial Times, investors will this week be bracing themselves for signs that the U.S. recovery is slowing as a slew of economic data on the world's largest economy is expected to paint a downbeat picture.

-This week sees the result, or the release rather, of the monthly U.S. non farm payrolls report, the most closely watched stat in global markets.
+This week sees the result, or the release rather, of the monthly U.S. non-farm payrolls report, the most closely watched stat in global markets.

-The headline figure is expected to show a sharp drop in non farm employment, but that's largely the effect of temporary workers hired to work in the census coming to the end of their contracts.
+The headline figure is expected to show a sharp drop in non-farm employment, but that's largely the effect of temporary workers hired to work in the census coming to the end of their contracts.

-They told Obama to go pound sand when he asked him to spend more money.
+And the weasel-like Paul Krugman, actually looks like a ferret, New York Times columnist, all upset that the gee whiz meetings over the weekend, they told Obama to go pound sand when he asked him to spend more money.

-Krugman said, Well, that's it.
+Krugman said, well, that's it.

 You know what?